raspberrypi/style-guide/style-guide.md

 The Raspberry Pi Foundation is referred to as a "non-profit" rather than a "charity" in copy which specifically addresses an Indian audience, as "charity" can have negative connotations in India.

-## Raspberry Pi computers
+## Raspberry Pi computers, microcontroller devices, and microcontroller boards

-"Raspberry Pi 4", "Raspberry Pi Zero", and so on; not "_the_ Raspberry Pi 4" or "_the_ Raspberry Pi Zero", and not just "Pi 4" or "Pi Zero".
+"Raspberry Pi 4", "Raspberry Pi Zero", "Raspberry Pi Pico", "Raspberry Pi RP2040", and so on; not "_the_ Raspberry Pi 4" or "_the_ Raspberry Pi Zero", and not just "Pi 4" or "Pi Zero".
 The plural of "Raspberry Pi" is "Raspberry Pis" (no apostrophe); but use "Raspberry Pi computers", "Raspberry Pi devices", etc where possible.

-To check official nomenclature, refer to the [products page](https://www.raspberrypi.org/products/).
+To check official nomenclature, refer to the [products page](https://www.raspberrypi.com/products/).

 Be careful with using _Raspberry Pi 1_ — the _1_ is only necessary when you need to clearly distinguish it from other models.
 If you want to shorten the name of a model, do it like this: _Raspberry Pi 2 Model B_ > _Raspberry Pi 2B_

+## Other Raspberry Pi products

+Accessories, PSUs, and add-on boards all take a definite article before their product name where it's natural to use one, and it is acceptable to omit "Raspberry Pi" from the name after the first instance.
+"You can do all kind of experiments with the Raspberry Pi Sense HAT, which is why there are two of them on the International Space Station.
+The Sense HAT has an array of sensors, a five-button joystick, and an 8x8 RGB LED matrix."
+"We recommend using the Raspberry Pi USB-C Power Supply, which represents excellent value."

 ## Capitalisation